youssef50/youssef50/README.md

 👋 Hello, I’m Youssef

-📝 I work at Oracle, managing a group of SREs withi the Health Care Global Business Unit.
+📝 I work at Oracle, managing a group of SREs in the Health Care Global Business Unit.

 🌮 I have lived in Boston since 1994.
 I love soccer aka "Football", nice food, traveling and work.